-The Simscape model of the suspended table consists simply of two solid bodies connected by 4 springs.
-The 4 springs are here modeled with "bushing joints" that have stiffness and damping properties in x, y, and z directions.
-The 3D representation of the model is shown in Figure 2.4 where the 4 "bushing joints" are represented by blue cylinders.
+The Simscape model of the suspended table simply consists of two solid bodies connected by 4 springs.
+The 4 springs are here modelled with "bushing joints" that have stiffness and damping properties in x, y and z directions.
+The 3D representation of the model is displayed in Figure 2.4 where the 4 "bushing joints" are represented by the blue cylinders.